 BigCommerce, on the other hand, is a major eCommerce provider that can accommodate any size of online business.
 Fresh startups, as well as established full-scale enterprise-level corporations use BigCommerce to power their websites and online marketplaces.
 Since the brand’s inception in 2009, BigCommerce has grown into an eCommerce powerhouse, rivaling even Shopify, Magento, and WooCommerce.
 There are currently over 90,000 live websites on the BigCommerce platform with new ones being launched every day.
 More online retailers trust BigCommerce over other platforms and providers because BigCommerce actually listens to their users and addresses their concerns and requests.
 This ensures that the BigCommerce SaaS platform stays fresh, modern, and up-to-date, whereas Volusion, Yahoo, and others have sunk into irrelevance due to their own reluctance to evolve with Internet trends and technology.

-If you’re interested in migrating your old Volusion website to a modern, secure, and stable platform, here are a few reasons to consider going with BigCommerce:
+Diztinct is a trusted and preferred BigCommerce Design Partner.
+We are certified to migrate your website off of Volusion and develop a website on the BigCommerce platform.
+If you’re interested in migrating your old Volusion website to a modern, secure, and stable platform, here are a few good reasons to consider going with BigCommerce:

 - Modern, user-friendly interface